jdinunzio/jdinunzio.github.io/_posts/2010-01-22-monad-non-tutorial.md

 So, a monad is an Haskell class.
 Or, if you are a Java guy (and let's confess it, who isn't?), then you can think in a monad as an interface.
 But, again, why?
-When you see `FileishInterface` with its methods open, close, read, write and seek, you say: "Oh, so FileishInterface represents objects that behave like a file, I get it".
-You can think in a FileishInterface instance using a TCP connection or a byte array.
-With monads, there is nothing in its interface that make you think in a concrete example.
+When you see `FileishInterface` with its methods open, close, read, write and seek, you say: "Oh, so `FileishInterfac`e represents objects that behave like a file, I get it".
+You can image an instance of `FileishInterface` using a TCP connection or a byte array.
+But a monad doesn't provide to the untrained eye any clue of what id does.

-An that is a good thing.
-After all, FileishInterface is so concrete that it could be used only in a very few cases.
-The interface of Monad is so generic that it could be used in a wide range of objects.
+And that is a good thing.
+After all, `FileishInterface` is so concrete that it could be used only in very few cases.
+The interface of Monad is so generic that it could be used in a wider range of sitations.
 Paradoxically, that makes it hard to think in a use when you are learning the concept.